Oliver Perry Dennis

 Oliver Perry Dennis (August 25, 1858 – July 14, 1927) was an American architect.
 As co-founder of the architectural firm Dennis and Farwell, he designed many buildings in Los Angeles County, California, including the Hollywood Hotel, Janes House, and the Magic Castle.
 He also designed or co-designed several buildings in Tacoma, Washington.

 Early life

 Oliver Perry Dennis was born on August 25, 1858, in Delaware County, New York, to Oliver H. Dennis, a farmer, and Julia Ann Brumley.
-Julia died of paralysis sometime between 1880 and 1892, after which Oliver H. remarried and lived until at least 1899.
-Oliver P. had four brothers, two sisters, and at least two step-brothers.
+Oliver lived with his family including his maternal grandmother from 1858 to at least 1865.
+The family moved to Sanilac County in northeastern Michigan sometime between 1865 and 1870, and by 1875 they had moved again, this time to a farm in Chautauqua, New York.

-From 1858 to at least 1865, Oliver P. lived with his family including his maternal grandmother.
-The family moved to Sanilac County in northeastern Michigan sometime between 1865 and 1870, and by 1875 moved again, this time to a Chautauqua, New York farm valued at $400.
+Oliver's mother died of paralysis sometime between 1880 and 1892, after which his father remarried, then died in or after 1899.
+Oliver had four brothers, two sisters, and at least two step-brothers.